-This is used to select the opera-

-tion of the fill auger.
+This is used to select the operation of the fill auger.
 In both the auto and manual position the load auger will operate if the dryer is low on grain and will automatically shut off when the dryer is full.
-In the auto position only, the dryer will shut down after a preset period of time set on the out of grain timer, or if grain flow is interrupted to the dryer.
+In the auto position only, the dryer will shut down after a preset period of time set on the out of grain timer, if grain flow is interrupted to the dryer.
 The switch will light whenever the load auger is operating.

-Note: If the load auxiliary motor overload relay is being utilized in the dryer control panel, this switch will also control the operation of the auxiliary equipment.
+Note: If the load auxiliary motor connections are being utilized in the dryer control panel, this switch will also control the operation of the auxiliary equipment.